sunmideveloper/The-Demo-of-read-card/README.md

 Now , I will explain  the code of the way to identify the card number base on the TestPay Demo:

-1.Copying those two AIDL files into the specified package com.sunmi.pay.hardware of your project.
+1. Copying those two AIDL files into the specified package com.sunmi.pay.hardware of your project.

-2.Connecting the Service when the Demo is started.
+2. Connecting the Service when the Demo is started.
 ```

 Intent intent = new Intent("sunmi.intent.action.PAY_HARDWARE");